 Fig.\ref{fig_diagram} shows the full phase diagram in the parameter plane of magnetic detuning ($\delta$) and moving velocity ($v$).
 Four phases are presented: a single gaseous ground state (a), a gaseous ground state and a droplet metastable state (b), a droplet ground state and a metastable gaseous state (c) and a single droplet ground state (d).
 Their typical $\epsilon/n\sim n$ functional is shown in Fig.\ref{fig_diagram}(a,b,c,d) individually.
 Here (b) and (c) can both support liquid-gas coexistence, and the first-order liquid-gas transition occurs at the boundary between (b) and (c).
-Physically, such first-order transition and phase coexistence can be traced back to the ``spin twist" mechanism as pointed out in Ref.\cite{Gu}, and here SOC plays the role of Rabi coupling in \cite{Gu} to generate spin twist in low density limit.
 The phase boundary between (c) and (d) is equivalent to requiring $g_{\rm eff}=0$ (see Eq.(\ref{geff})), i.e., the critical point of locally stable/unstable gaseous state.

+Physically, the liquid-gas first-order transition and phase coexistence can be traced back to the ``spin twist" mechanism as pointed out in Ref.\cite{Gu}, where the single-particle potential and the interaction favor different spin polarizations and therefore the spin orientation acquires a twist as the system evolves from low to high density regime.
+This spin twist results in an effective repulsion in the low density regime to stabilize the gas state, so that it can coexist with droplet in high density regime and lead to liquid-gas coexistence.
+Here, SOC plays the similar role of Rabi coupling in \cite{Gu} to generate the spin twist.

 The phase diagram in Fig.\ref{fig_diagram} confirms the formation of chiral quantum droplet.
 Specifically, starting from a static situation ($v=0$), the gaseous state (a) will be kept if the system moving along $+x$ ($v>0$), while gradually evolve to a droplet state ($a\rightarrow b\rightarrow c\rightarrow d$) if moving along $-x$ ($v<0$).
-We note that a recent work \cite{Ohberg} also reported the formation of chiral droplet in 1D by employing a model Hamiltonian with density-dependent gauge potential and interactions in both two- and three-body channels.
-In comprison, here we have considered a realistic system with spin-orbit coupling and with only two-body interactions, and moreover, the chiral droplet here is in 3D free space.
+We note that a recent work\cite{Ohberg} also reported the formation of chiral droplet in 1D by employing a model Hamiltonian with density-dependent gauge potential and interactions in both two- and three-body channels.
+In comparison, here we have considered a realistic system with spin-orbit coupling and with only two-body interactions, and moreover, the chiral droplet here is in 3D free space.